ScrappyCocco/ScroccoDiscordBot/README.md

 Born in middle 2016 as little bot with only few commands, Scrocco is now a complete and fully-functional Discord Bot.

-Since May 2019 Scrocco use `discord.py 1.0.1` the latest version of Discord Python Api made by Danny.
+Since May 2019 Scrocco use `discord.py > 1.0.1` the latest version of Discord Python Api made by Danny.

+Please see ['Deleted commands'](https://github.com/ScrappyCocco/ScroccoDiscordBot#deleted-commands) to read about why some commands may not work.

 ## Getting Started